samizdatco/skia-canvas/README.md

 The `quality` option is a number between 0 and 100 that controls the level of JPEG compression both when making JPEG files directly and when embedding them in a PDF.
 If omitted, quality will default to 100 (lossless).

 The way multi-page documents are handled depends on the filename argument.
 If the filename contains the string `{}`, it will be used as template for generating a numbered sequence of files—one per page.
 If no curly braces are found in the filename, only a single file will be saved.
-That single file will be multi-page in the case of PDF output but for other formates it will contain only the most recently added page.
+That single file will be multi-page in the case of PDF output but for other formats it will contain only the most recently added page.

 An integer can optionally be placed between the braces to indicate the number of padding characters to use for numbering.
 For instance `page-{}.png` will generate files of the form `page-1.svg` whereas `frame-{4}.png` will generate files like `frame-0001.png`.